Marlin Sportscars

 Marlin is a British sports car manufacturer founded in 1979 in Plymouth as Marlin Engineering and now located in Crediton, Devon, England.

-The company was founded by Paul Moorhouse, who, after building a series of one-off cars for his own use decided to put one into production as a kit car.
+The company was founded by Paul Moorhouse, who, after building a series of one-off cars for his own use, decided to put one into production as a kit car.
 The first kits were sold in 1979.

-The first product was the Roadster which remained in the line up until sold, along with the Berlinetta, to Yorkshire Kit Cars (YKC) in 1992 who kept them in production until the owner retired in 2006 and sold them on to Aquila Sports Cars Ltd.
+The first product was the Roadster, which remained in the line-up until sold, along with the Berlinetta, to Yorkshire Kit Cars (YKC) in 1992.
+YKC kept them in production until the owner retired in 2006 and sold them on to Aquila Sports Cars Ltd.

-In the mid 1990s the company was sold to Terry and Mark Matthews who introduced the Hunter model.
+In the mid 1990s, the company was sold to Terry and Mark Matthews, who introduced the Hunter model.

-In 2016, Marlin bought Avatar Sports Cars to primarily build roadsters.
-As of May 2019 Marlin Sports Cars have ceased trading and the company is for sale.
+In 2016, Marlin bought Avatar Sports Cars primarily to build roadsters.
+As of May 2019, Marlin Sports Cars has ceased trading and the company is for sale.
 No further production is planned.

-In April 2021 Kevin Richardson bought the company.
+In April 2021, Kevin Richardson bought the company.

 Marlin Roadster

-The Roadster was the original car and was based around Triumph Herald range components (e.g., Spitfire, Herald, Vitesse, GT6).
-The two seat body built of aluminium and glass fibre had a radiator grille slightly similar to pre-war Alfa Romeo sports cars.
+The Roadster was the original car and was based around components from the Triumph Herald range (which included the Spitfire, Herald, Vitesse and GT6).
+The two-seat body, built of aluminium and glass fibre, had a radiator grille slightly similar to pre-war Alfa Romeo sports cars.
 As standard, any of Triumph's 4- or 6-cylinder engines of the time could be fitted (1147-2498cc), along with overdrive or non-overdrive gearboxes.
-In 1981 the Morris Marina became the donor car replacing the Triumph and the Marina engine became standard although many customers fitted engines, gearboxes and back axles of their own choice.
+In 1981, the Morris Marina became the donor car, replacing the Triumph; the Marina engine became standard, although many customers fitted engines, gearboxes and back axles of their own choice.
 Fitted with the two-litre inline-six from a late Triumph Vitesse, a top speed of 177 km/h was achievable.

 Berlinetta

 The Berlinetta was launched in 1983 version using Ford Cortina Mk III or IV parts.

-Of those who had bought Roadsters originally, some now wanted more room for offspring and partners who also wanted to enjoy the fun of the Marlin.
-So 1983 saw the introduction of the Ford Cortina (later, Sierra) based Berlinettas as a 2+2 coupé.
-This came complete with previously unheard of luxuries such as wind-up windows, a lockable boot and a hardtop option.
-A touring car rather than a sports car, sales of the car were fewer than the Roadster, mainly due to the more limited market for such a car.
+Some Roadster buyers wanted more room for their children and partners, so 1983 saw the introduction of the Ford Cortina (later, Sierra)-based Berlinettas as a 2+2 coupé.
+This came complete with new features such as wind-up windows, a lockable boot and a hardtop option.
+A touring car rather than a sports car, the coupé's sales were lower than the Roadster's, mainly due to the more limited market for such a car.